Sussy-OS/LRA-Community-Edition/README.md

 This project's goal is to unify the best features from several existing forks of the original Line Rider Advanced all into one version.
 Once this version is caught up with all others, we, the contributors, will aim to continue development of new features in this repo as opposed to branching off into new forks again.

-# Instructions
-You can download the latest version from https://github.com/RatherBeLunar/LRA-Community-Edition/releases

 ## Windows
 If you can't run the application, you probably need to install [.net 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48130) which is a requirement for running LRA.
 ## Mac/Linux